 If you're worried about your child's health or development, you can speak to your health visitor, doctor, school nurse or someone at your child's school or early years setting.

-There are emotional wellbeing and mental health support services available for children, young people, and parents.
+There are also emotional wellbeing and mental health support services available for children, young people, and parents.

 Your health visitor, health professional, early years provider, school or college will be able to support you initially with early help and can refer to children's services if you think more targeted support would be helpful.